yajrendrag/ha-scrobbler/full-readme.md

 Now hass will simply dump media player events to a text file in the container, inotifywait on the host will see that the file has been changed on disk and will execute processmpd-events.sh which will get the last line in the file and call ha-scrobble.py.
 The github repo contains the additional 2 shell scripts with comments to help set this up and comments in the original script, processmpd.sh to change it to fit this scenario.

-##### A Simpler solution outside of Hass for Nodered
+##### A Simpler solution outside of Hass for Node-RED
-A simpler alternative if you're using nodered is to not return the mpd_data to a hass shell command and instead call a python script directly from nodered.
-To do this, you'd have to change the final node in the above nodered flow; instead of calling a homeassistant shell command service, you could call a python script from within node red with the mpd_data as an argument.
+A simpler alternative if you're using Node-RED is to not return the mpd_data to a hass shell command and instead call a python script directly from Node-RED.
+To do this, you'd have to change the final node in the above Node-RED flow; instead of calling a homeassistant shell command service, you could call a python script from within Node-RED with the mpd_data as an argument.
 If you go this route, you don't need the shell command added to your hass configuration.

 # Media Player Events